Why Is My Plant Growing Leggy

 Use these habits to reduce repeat symptoms and catch stress earlier.

-• ✔ Rotate in one-sided window setups
+• Rotate plants routinely in directional window setups

 Pro tip: A short weekly note on watering, light, and leaf changes is often enough to catch patterns early.